 From about 1980 they started appearing in blue/grey livery, and the sample photo shows set T302 (cars 51360 / 59512 / 51402) entering Birmingham Moore St on 23/10/87 (Mac Winfield).
 London sets in the Network South East era could be seen carrying NSE stickers while in BG livery, these would be under the center cab window or on the side of the center car.

-When NSE livery appeared, there were two variations in the lining.
+When NSE livery appeared in 1986, there were two variations in the lining.
 Where the lining swept down at the cab sides, initially it was an angled change to horizontal, later this was altered to a curve.

-The first close up shows the angled type (51369 & 51366 face-to-face at Reading, 29/6/87, Malcolm Clements), the second shows the curved one.
+One close up shows the angled type (51369 & 51366 face-to-face at Reading, 29/6/87, Malcolm Clements), the other shows the curved one.
 The yellow no longer reached the edge of the cab door as it did in BG livery.
 In the second images also note the lack of BR logo, and the gap in the gutter that allowed the water to drain (away from doors/windows).

 The final livery for passenger vehicles was the facelifted sets for Birmingham Cross-City services appearing in Regional Railways colours.
 The sets that were then transferred to Scotland received ScotRail markings in place of the RR ones.

 Set 117 314 is seen at the Doncaster Works open day, 12/7/92.
 Kevin Dowd.